Massey University: RPNow Exam Monitoring (2020s)

-Since 2020, Massey University has been using an artificial intelligence remote exam monitoring tool called Remote Proctor Now (RPNow).
+Between 2020 and 2024, Massey University used an artificial intelligence remote exam monitoring tool called Remote Proctor Now (RPNow) to detect cheating in closed-book exams.
+The university stopped using it in 2024 after experiencing technical problems.

 Singapore Campus Proposal and Restructuring (2023)

 In 2023, Massey controversially proposed opening a campus in Singapore, aiming to have 5,000 students based offshore by 2026.
-The university’s plans to expand overseas while cutting jobs at home angered staff and students at a time when significant cost cutting was taking place under Vice Chancellor Jan Thomas.
+The university's plans to expand overseas while cutting jobs at home angered staff and students at a time when significant cost cutting was taking place under Vice Chancellor Jan Thomas.
 The university reported a loss estimated at $50 million as of October 2023, which had previously been reported as $33 million in September 2023 and at $14.2 million deficit in July 2023.
 Cuts, including reducing staff numbers in the schools of Natural Sciences and Food and Advanced Technology by around 60 per cent, were described as 'brutal' with Radio New Zealand reporting fears the plan puts the university into a death spiral.

 On 14 December 2023, Massey University confirmed that it would lay off over 60 jobs at its College of Sciences as part of a restructure.
 On 18 December, Massey confirmed that it was planning to sell or lease NZ$151 million worth of property on its three campuses to address its financial problems.
 The affected properties include nine buildings at the Albany campus including lecture halls and a recreation centre, four buildings in Wellington, and nine in Manawatū including two student villages and farmland.
 Under the proposed sale, the university would sell of much of its Albany campus except the new science building.